DiandreMiller/resume/README.md

 The page will load with an inspirational message.

+* Figure out how to make the basketball bounce

 ## How will this be built?

 I will likely use react framer motion to animate the character.